HichamMourad/aap-self-service-role/readme.md

 This document provides step-by-step instructions to install and configure the Red Hat AAP Self Service Portal using an Ansible role and a Helm chart on OpenShift.

+Tested with Ansible Automation Platform 2.6 and Self-Service automation Portal (GA with AAP 2.6)

 ---

 ## 📁 Repository Structure